simply-logical/simply-logical/paper/paper.md

 Next, Chapter 5 overviews depth-first search, iterative deepening and breadth-first search in the context of Logic Programming;
-moreover, it develops a breadth-first Prolog meta-interpreter and an (inefficient) interpreter for full clausal logic in addition to illustrating forward chaining with a programme that generates Herbrand models of a set of clauses.
+moreover, it develops a breadth-first Prolog meta-interpreter and an (inefficient) interpreter for full clausal logic, in addition to illustrating forward chaining with a programme that generates Herbrand models of a set of clauses.
-Chapter 6 discusses best-first search and its optimality, leading to the A* algorithm and a brief discussion of non-exhaustive heuristic search strategies (beam search and hill-climbing).
+Chapter 6 discusses best-first search and its optimality, leading to the A$^\star$ algorithm and a brief discussion of non-exhaustive heuristic search strategies (beam search and hill-climbing).
 Finally, Part III deals with advanced topics.
 Chapter 7 covers natural language parsing and interpretation, touching upon context-free grammar as well as definite clause resolution and grammar.